jposada202020/cookiecutter-adafruit-circuitpython/README.rst

 * ``target_bundle`` - Adafruit bundle or Community library bundle
 * ``github_user`` - GitHub user or organization which will host this repo.
 For example, Adafruit funded libraries should say "adafruit" here.
 * ``author_name`` - Who you are!
 Sets the copyright to you.
-* ``company`` - Used to give Copyright credit to the company funding the library.
-For example, Adafruit funded libraries should say "Adafruit Industries" here.
 * ``library_name`` - Shortest name for the library.
 * ``library_description`` - Write a sentence describing the purpose of this library
 * ``sphinx_docs`` - Should the Sphinx based documentation be included in your repo?
 If so, enter ``y`` or ``yes`` to include the setup.py.
 For Adafruit libraries this defaults to Yes.